Hey!

 Andrew Shearer taught me more about CSS in 10 months than anyone else has in my whole career.
 Doug Alcorn taught me that it's ok to push back and argue for what you think is right, but also how to disagree professionally.
 Jeremy Johnson and Travis Isaacs taught me how to creatively and effectively present and defend my design decisions.

 Pete Zaballos helped me rediscover something I knew, but forgot the importance of — the fact that words matter.
 Kristi Whitman has demonstrated time and again the value of making incremental progress within project constraints.
-Noah Wenz taught me how to find the humor in design complexity and linguistic redundancy.
-And of loyalty — my friend Cyrus Cords has has shown me more than he’ll ever know.
+Allyson Lerner taught me the art of trade-offs and how "it depends" is usually the right answer.
+Noah Wenz showed me how to find the humor in design complexity and linguistic redundancy.
+And of loyalty — my friend Cyrus Cords has shown me more than he’ll ever know.

 Saving the best for last: Cori Mallott — my greatest supporter, fan and best friend — has taught me more than anyone else in my life.
 She's shown me how to love learning, care for others, embrace diligence and pursue quality in how I interact with those around me, how I parent, things I make, and how I work.